-Level of potential impact on Aboriginal and treaty rights; Potential impacts on other regulatory approvals; and

-Potential impacts within the Consultation and engagement appro Direct written notice; Open houses; Information sessions; Public notice; and/or Community meetings or work Sufficient opportunity for reasonable regarding the amendment shall be c 10.4.2 Consultation and Engagemen In some instances, proposed change the Environmental Assessment (EA) Facility Development Class EA, or the In such cases, the EA Act requirement amendment request.
-The plan proper WMP amendment considerations du Where proposed changes are subject complete any additional public and consultation in support of the propo- activities have been completed as pa MNRF determination of whether consultation of whether consultation of a WMP assessment of the WMP amendment engagement shall not be required, uses insufficient.
-In this case, the MN consultation and engagement necess 10.5 Amendment Submission Following completion of any applica will provide the MNRF, other plan per requesters, a copy of the final amena) Amendment request and sub) Proposed changes (replacent plan; C) Map of the area affected by d) Record of consultation identified and steps taken b he scope of the LRIA and the WMP.
+Level of potential impact on Aboriginal and treaty rights; Potential impacts on other regulatory approvals; and s Potential impacts within th Consultation and engagement appression Direct written notice; Open houses; Information sessions; Public notice; and/or Community meetings or we Sufficient opportunity for reasonal regarding the amendment shall be 10.4.2 Consultation and Engageme In some instances, proposed chang the Environmental Assessment (EA Facility Development Class EA, or t In such cases, the EA Act requirement amendment request.
+The plan prop WMP amendment considerations of Where proposed changes are subject complete any additional public and consultation in support of the prop activities have been completed as p MNRF determination of whether or is sufficient for purposes of a WMF assessment of the WMP amendme engagement shall not be required, was insufficient.
+In this case, the M consultation and engagement nece 10.5 Amendment Submission Following completion of any applic will provide the MNRF, other plan requesters, a copy of the final ame a) Amendment request and s b) Proposed changes (replace plan; c) Map of the area affected b d) Record of consultation idea identified and steps taken he scope of the LRIA and the WMP.